utkarsh-10-17/DigitalSignalProcessing-using-MATLAB/README.md

 # Digital Signal Processing (DSP) with MATLAB

 This repository contains various experiments and implementations in Digital Signal Processing (DSP) using MATLAB.
-The focus is on signal analysis, filtering techniques, transformations, and applications in communication and audio processing.
+The focus is on signal analysis, transformations, and applications in communication and audio processing.

 ## Table of Contents
 - [Introduction](#introduction)